dzekelid/events/_listings/meetup/2-open-events-get.md

 ---
 swagger: "2.0"
 info:
-  title: Meetup
+  title: Meetup OpenEvents
-  description: 'The Meetup API provides simple RESTful HTTP and streaming interfaces
-    for exploring and interacting Meetup platform from your own apps.
-The API is a set of core methods and a common request format.
-These are combined to form a URL that returns the information you want. '
+  description: Searches for recent and upcoming public events hosted by Meetup groups.
+    Its search window  is the past one month through the next three months, and is subject to change.
+Open Events is optimized to search for current events by location, category, topic, or text, and only lists Meetups that have **3 or more RSVPs**.
+    The number or results returned with each request is not guaranteed to be the same as the page size due to secondary filtering.
+If you're looking for a particular event or events within a particular group, use the standard [Events](/meetup_api/docs/2/events/) method.
   version: 1.0.0
 host: api.meetup.com
 basePath: /